-At various times during the year and at year end, the Company's deposits in Arkansas banks and international financial institutions exceeded federally insured limits.
-At March 31, 2017, the Company's uninsured cash balances totaled \$5,835,415.
+At various times during the years and at years end, the Company's deposits in Arkansas banks and international financial institutions exceeded federally insured limits.
+At March 31, 2018 and 2017, the Company's uninsured cash balances totaled \$56,916,336 and \$5,835,415, respectively.
 However, the Company does not believe that it is subject to any unusual credit risk beyond the normal risk associated with commercial banking relationships.